 Spread your wings on butterfly

-Rhythm and timing basically sum up the most difficult aspect of short-axis strokes.
+Rhythm and timing are the most difficult aspects of short-axis strokes, and a good undulating motion is critical.

 Watch carefully how the legs complement the arms in this video.